At the University of Florida, we have specialists to treat craniopharyngioma in both adult and pediatric patients.

 Headaches are common and may be bifrontal or frontotemporal.
 If there is significant obstruction of the normal CSF pathways, the headache can be accompanied by nausea and vomiting.

-Because of the proximity of the tumor to the pituitary gland and hypothalamus (the brain structures which regulate bodily endocrine function) many patients will have signs or symptoms of endocrine dysfunction, including growth failure, altered body weight, menstrual irregularity, hypothyroidism, or delayed or precocious puberty.
+Because of the proximity of the tumor to the pituitary gland and hypothalamus (the brain structures which regulate bodily endocrine function) many patients will have signs or symptoms of endocrine dysfunction, including growth failure, altered body weight, menstrual irregularity, decreased libido, hypothyroidism, or delayed or precocious puberty.